Technical-NGO/Technical-NGO.github.io/README.md

 ## Who are we?

-We are bunch of people who happened to share a common dream of developing for the Web Development.
+We are bunch of people who happened to share a common dream of developing for the Web.

 How did this diverse cast come to be?
 Well, all credits for that goes to the Google Reskilling India Scholarship provided by Udacity which brought us all under one big umbrella (or tree, if you prefer coding terms)